vbookshelf/myOfflineAi-PrivacyFirst/README.md

 The models run on the CPU.
 The speed at which the models run will depend on how fast your computer is.

 ```
-1. Download and install Ollama
+1. Download and install the Ollama desktop application
-For the app to work Ollama needs to be installed and running.
 This is the link to download Ollama.
 After downloading it install in on your computer.
 https://ollama.com/

 2. Download an Ollama model
-The models used in the app need to be downloaded using Ollama.
-If you have a good intenet connection download the gemma3:4b model (2.5GB).
+If you have a good intenet connection and at least 8GB RAM then download the gemma3:4b model (2.5GB).
 This model can handle both text and images.
 If you have a slow connection then download the smaller gemma3:270m model (292MB).
 This model can handle text only.

-There are two ways to downoad:
-Method 1- Open your terminal and type this:
-ollama pull gemma3:270m
-Method 2- Open the Ollama app.
-Paste the model name into the dropdown in the bottom right.
+Open the Ollama desktop app.
+Paste the model name (e.g. gemma3:270m) into the dropdown in the bottom right.
 Then type any message e.g. Hi.
 The model will start to auto download.

 3. Install UV